 3. Eat at home most of the time.

 It’s no secret that eating out costs more.
-While you can take steps like getting the AMEX Gold Card to make it easier on your finances, it’s always going to cost more.
-Cutting down on the number of times you eat out is a good idea but if you can’t do that then go to restaurants that aren’t as expensive as the ones you’re going to now.
+Cutting down on the number of times you eat out is a good idea but if you can’t do that, then go to restaurants that aren’t as expensive as the ones you’re going to now.

 Also, if you’re cooking more at home then you should know that organic and local farm chickens are usually much larger than the ones you get at the grocery store.
 Although $30 for a chicken sounds like a lot, it can go a long way!
 For example, my family of 3 can pretty much eat one of those $10 grocery store rotisserie chickens for 1 dinner, and maybe have enough for 1 person’s lunch the next day.
 With an organic chicken, on the other hand, I ALWAYS get 3 full dinners, plus 2-4 lunches out of it.
 So really – the organic chicken is at least on par with the regular chicken!

 It sounds simple, but really – it is so easy in our consumerist society to throw things into our shopping carts and fill our homes.
 When I go through the house to purge and give things away, there are always things that I think – why did I really need to buy this?
 Really think about things that you are putting in your cart (physical or digital).
 Food waste is a big one – how many of us buy loads of produce with good intentions, and then let half of it go bad?
 This was a big goal for many of the families I worked with for the Queen of Green coaching project.
 I have found that buying less produce and planning meals has helped tremendously with this.